CtNDev-777/Beavis_and_Butt-Head/README.md

 Someday I intend to write an interactive version.
 Someday...

-*Beavis and Butt-Head* are created and owned by Mike Judge and Viacom.
+*Beavis and Butt-Head* are copyright Mike Judge and Viacom.